 | Profile templates | /v1beta2/sandbox/profile-templates | Create, Get, List, Update, Delete |

 profile_bindings field mask.
-See Manage profile bindings for the cwic workflow and the binding-update semantics (the list is replaced as a whole on each update, so the patch must include every binding you want to keep).
+For the CoreWeave Intelligent CLI workflow and the binding-update semantics, see Manage profile bindings.
+Each update replaces the binding list as a whole, so the patch must include every binding you want to keep.

-The resource family profile-templates retains the legacy template suffix in its URL path because that is the on-wire resource name.
+The resource family profile-templates retains the legacy template suffix in its URL path because that’s the on-wire resource name.
 Throughout the documentation, “profile” and “profile template” refer to the same thing.

 Pagination